iandonaldson/shinyRegressionToy/README.md

 If you'd like to play with the code, you can fork the repository or just hit the "clone in desktop" button in the bottom right corner of this screen.

-Open the project file (shinyRegreesionToy.Rproj) in RStudio.
+Open the project file (shinyRegressionToy.Rproj) in RStudio.
 Make changes to the code and view results by typing "runApp()" at the R command line.

 Dependencies